Gregarrific/phase2-react-project/README.md

 ##  Project Requirements

-1. Must be a single-page application with one 'index.html' file using 'create-react-app'.
+1. Must be a single-page application with one `index.html` file using `create-react-app`.

     - *The application uses only a single-page HTML file without page reloads and was created using create-react-app.*